 Once the folder permissions are set, the person who the folders are shared with needs to add the mailbox to their profile, as a secondary mailbox.

-- Select your Exchange account and press Change
+- Select your Exchange account and click Change (or double click)

 - Click More Settings